Monza gearing up for Hamilton in Ferrari red at the Italian GP | TSN

 “So it’s a problem of society and the kids, but not the sport.
 So probably it’s not needed, the change.”

-Domenicali said that packing the calendar with more sprint races could also be an option and claimed that most drivers are in favor with even four-time champion Max Verstappen, who has been among the most volubly critical of the sprint format, coming round to the idea.
+Domenicali said that packing the calendar with more sprint races could also be an option.
+He claimed most drivers are in favor with even four-time champion Verstappen, who has been among the most vocal critics of the sprint format, coming round to the idea.

 However, Verstappen said on Thursday that his mindset hadn’t really changed.